Advertising verification | Guernsey Electricity

 • Air Source Heat Pumps

-Air source heat pumps are the cheapest and cleanest form of central heating system due to their high efficiency.
-They can produce around 90% less carbon emissions than oil or gas heating, and nearly 70% less than a traditional electric heating system.
-This refers to the entire lifecycle of each heating type, and for electricity includes electricity generated using diesel generators at the Vale power station.
+Air source heat pumps are one of the cheapest and cleanest ways to heat a home due to their high efficiency.
+Provided the property is well insulated, they can produce around 90% less carbon emissions than oil or gas heating, and nearly 70% less than an electric boiler.
+This refers to the entire lifecycle of each heating type, and for electric heating this includes power generated using heavy fuel oil at the Vale power station.

 Read the study